madjeek-web/symfony-mailjet-bundle/README.md

 ### Learning Objectives

-This project demonstrates several important programming concepts:
+This project demonstrates several important programming concepts :

 #### Object-Oriented Programming (OOP)
 - **Classes and Objects**: Every file is a class. `EmailMessage`, `EmailAddress`, `MailjetClient` are all classes.